isabella232/journeys.en/help/using/datasource/about-data-sources.md

 For each data source, you define the information to retrieve using field groups.
 See [](../datasource/field-groups.md).

+For more information on how to configure an Experience Platform Data Source and an external data source and how to find and use data in a journey, watch this [tutorial video](https://docs.adobe.com/content/help/en/platform-learn/tutorials/journey-orchestration/configure-data-sources.html).

 Here are the main data source configuration steps:

+>[!NOTE]
+>
+>The data source configuration is always performed by a **technical user**.

 1. In the top menu, click the **[!UICONTROL Data Sources]** tab.